Canned foods America grew up on

 1990s: Chef Boyardee Teenage Mutant Ninja Turtles Pasta Shapes

-Come the 1990s, competition was always on the up and brands had to think outside the box to keep customers coming back.
+Come the 1990s, brands had to start thinking outside the box to keep customers coming back.
 Chef Boyardee knew just the thing.
 In 1991, to tie in with the popular Teenage Mutant Ninja Turtles comics and feature film, the brand introduced canned pasta shaped like the crime-fighting cartoon characters.
 Needless to say, it was a hit with the kids.

 2000s: Chef Boyardee Overstuffed Ravioli

-Age-old canned favourites prevailed throughout the Noughties, though often bigger was better.
+Age-old canned favorites prevailed throughout the Noughties, when bigger was often better.
 Chef Boyardee's Overstuffed Ravioli, for example, ruled cupboards and was held up as a nutritious option for those with bigger appetites, especially kids.
 Italian Sausage Ravioli was the canned pasta of choice.

 2000s: Chef Boyardee Jumbo Spaghetti and Meatballs

-Chef Boyardee's classic Spaghetti and Meatballs got a mammoth makeover too.
-Its Jumbo Spaghetti and Meatballs saw the meatballs double in size, "for bigger kids with bigger appetites".
+People suddenly seemed a lot hungrier in the 2000s.
+Or at least that might explain why another Chef Boyardee's classic, Spaghetti and Meatballs, got a mammoth makeover.
+Its Jumbo Spaghetti and Meatballs saw the pork, chicken, and beef meatballs double in size, 'for bigger kids with bigger appetites.'

 2000s: Campbell's Chicken Noodle Soup

-Campbell's Chicken Noodle Soup was another veteran canned food to truly stand the test of time.
-It remains one of the brand's top sellers and in the 2000s, Campbell's delighted fans by adding even more chicken to the time-honoured recipe.
+Some things are classics for a reason.
+Campbell's Chicken Noodle Soup, with flavorful broth, egg noodles, and tender pieces of chicken, is another veteran canned food to truly stand the test of time.
+It remains one of the brand's top sellers and, in the 2000s, Campbell's delighted fans by adding even more chicken to the time-honored recipe.

 2000s: Amy's Kitchen soups